ShreyasGangaram/ShreyasGangaram.github.io/_posts/2018-03-15- The camera and other stuff.markdown

 The above ‘discovery’ I made, is a tale worth telling and spreading, if you’d ask me!

 To my readers, I’d say thank you for reading.
 I will be blogging more about the adventure I go on with my camera.
-Until then, comment about what you feel or what you want me to write on.
+Until then, comment about what you feel or what you want me to write about.
 Stay tuned!

 ![sg2](https://user-images.githubusercontent.com/36674020/37426588-ec95cd5c-27ec-11e8-853e-fe5d7a7b3dc7.jpg)